26 waterfalls, 1 volcano, 2 glaciers, and 3 very unique landscapes…this is the Fimmvörðuháls hike in Iceland.

 To get in and out of Thórsmörk you must have a true 4×4.
 There are numerous river crossings and rough terrain to navigate.
 An AWD SUV will not make it to Thórsmörk.
 The river crossings are too deep for an SUV.

-There are three main bus companies that have 4×4 buses: Thule, TREX and Southcoast Adventure.
-Both are very similar, with similar pricing and routes.
+There are three main bus companies that have 4×4 buses: TREX, Southcoast Adventure, and Highland Bus.
+All are very similar, with similar pricing and routes.
 We randomly chose TREX, which worked to our advantage, since they operate two daily buses in and out of Thórsmörk.

 I recommend checking out each company (use the links provided above) and choose one based on their schedule and price.
-Each company offers a bus out of Thórsmörk in the evening, at around 6 pm.
-As of June 2023, the last bus of the day with TREX leaves Thórsmörk at 18:00 (6:00 pm), the last bus with Southcoast Adventure leaves at 18:30, and the last bus with Thule leaves at 16:45.
+Each company offers a bus out of Thórsmörk but this schedule changes from year to year.

 There are several bus stops in Thórsmörk.
 You want to book a bus from the Básar Hut in Thórsmörk.
 Some companies also list Thórsmörk Langidalur or as an option, but you don’t want this.
 It’s a much farther walk to get to Langidalur.
 The Básar Hut is the end of Fimmvörðuháls trail in Thórsmörk.